vedantgrover/VedantsPortfolio/posts/what-makes-water-the-most-important-molecule-in-the-universe.md

 ---
-title: "What makes water the most important molecule in the universe?"
+title: "What Makes Water the Most Important Molecule in the Universe?"
 date: "2023-09-23"
 shortDescription: "Water is crucial in our everyday lives but why?
 What makes it so important?
 Let's take a deep dive into the inner workings of this molecule and truly understand what makes it the most important molecule in the universe."
 ---